wuxc/pywin32doc/md/PyIMsgServiceAdmin.md

   -  *newName* : string

-    The new name for the service.
+    The new name for the service\.